 The Bachelor of Arts and Bachelor of Science degree programs prepare students for fields of endeavor related to the chosen areas of study and for graduate school.
-Some of the degree programs prepare students for secondary, middle school or PreK-12 specialist teaching if secondary education is selected as a minor.
+Some of the degree programs prepare students for secondary, middle school or PreK-12 specialist teaching.

 The decision as to whether to award the degree of Bachelor of Arts or the degree of Bachelor of Science shall be consistent with the standards in the student’s major field as determined by the major department.